How Much Melatonin Is Too Much? Here’s the Ultimate Guide for Safe Use

 Avoid melatonin if you’re pregnant or breastfeeding.
 There’s not enough data on melatonin’s safety for mom and baby in these situations, and small amounts of melatonin can pass into breast milk.
 Some researchers believe that low doses of melatonin taken over a short period of time may be safe while breastfeeding, but more research is needed—so hold off for now.

-Melatonin can be a useful tool to adjust your internal body clock—and this can potentially help you fall asleep earlier, curb jet lag symptoms, get quality sleep regardless of your work schedule, and alleviate short-term bouts of insomnia.
+Melatonin can be a useful tool to adjust your internal body clock—and this can potentially help you fall asleep earlier, curb jet lag symptoms, get quality sleep regardless of your work schedule, and alleviate normal sleeplessness.
 Keep in mind, appropriate dosage and timing is key for reaping the benefits of melatonin.
-If you’re interested in trying melatonin, look for a high-quality supplement that offers a safe dose (somewhere between 0.5 and 5 mg per day) for your specific needs, such as HUM’s Beauty zzZz, which contains 3 mg.
+If you’re interested in trying melatonin, look for a high-quality supplement that offers a safe dose (somewhere between 0.5 and 5 mg per day) for your specific needs.
 And remember, since there are a lot of factors at play, it’s never a bad idea to consult a doctor or sleep specialist to help guide this process.